 Trigger Levels Tunnel Lining Crack Width (Crack Monitoring) Responses Green Existing cracks width < 0.5 mm New cracks width < 0.2 mm No action is required.
 Orange Existing cracks width between 0.5 mm and 1.0 mm New cracks width > 0.2 mm and < 0.5 mm Notify the Developer's Supervising Engineer and Transport and Main Roads.
 Review monitoring frequency and construction procedures.
-Existing cracks width > 1.0 mm Stop all buses and or traffic from using tunnel.
+Red Existing cracks width > 1.0 mm New cracks width > 0.5 mm Stop all buses and or traffic from using tunnel.
 Place hold on excavation.
-Notify the
+Notify the Developer's Supervising Engineer and Transport and Main Roads.
+Resumption of works to be given by the department.